 “They have never had as effective a PR mechanism as a few others (such as Grameen) but they are even more highly respected among practitioners,” he said.
 Sheldon has been a consultant to the Ford Foundation, which adapted and tested BRAC’s graduation approach in countries in Asia, Africa, and Latin America from 2006 to 2014.
 He is co-author of the World Bank’s technical guide to the graduation approach.

-The adaptation and piloting of BRAC’s Targeting the Ultra Poor Program ultimately led to the launch of a new division within the World Bank: the Partnership for Economic Inclusion for which BRAC is noted as one of the four key supporters.
+The adaptation and piloting of BRAC’s Ultra-Poor Graduation program ultimately led to the launch of a new division within the World Bank: the Partnership for Economic Inclusion for which BRAC is noted as one of the four key supporters.
 For Sheldon, this is “further indication that BRAC is indeed recognized fairly widely within the development community as a major international player."

 BRAC’s outreach efforts are bearing fruit, especially during COVID-19, giving the organization confidence to pursue increased partnership and collaboration, said Jess Hagler, BRAC International coordinator.